 #3 This one really took me by surprise.
 The first cars were used for sports and medical purposes (!?).
 Patients would sit in the back of the car and be driven around.
 The idea was that they could inhale thin air, which would be good for their lungs.

-This part is about ethical dilemmas caused by the introduction of certain technologies.
+This part is about ethical issues caused by the introduction of certain technologies.

 Apart from the fact that technology can be used for other purposes than intended by their designer, it can also have an (unexpected) impact on other, seemingly unrelated aspects.
 A few examples: